tawasta/website/website_blog_snippet_template_clean/README.rst

 Website Blog Snippet Template Clean
 ===================================

-This module provides a clean, minimalist **list-style layout** for Odoo's website blog post snippet.

-It removes unnecessary visual elements like thumbnails and cards, focusing on **clean typography, date and tags**, as shown in the screenshot.
+This module provides a **clean, minimalist list-style layout** for the dynamic blog post snippet in Odoo Website.
+It removes unnecessary visual elements and uses a structured column layout that adapts to your content and settings.

 Features
 ========

-* Simple and elegant blog post list layout
-* Responsive by default (no fixed widths or heights)
-* No images — only text content: title, date, and tags
-* Uses blog tags with minimal styling
-* Designed to fit naturally on homepages or blog listing sections
+✔ Clean, list-style layout for blog posts
+✔ Optional display toggles for:
+   * Cover image
+   * Blog name
+   * Tags
+✔ Automatic responsive column layout based on selection
+✔ Uses Odoo’s dynamic snippet system — fully editable in the Website Builder
+✔ No additional configuration needed
+✔ Fully compatible with multi-column layouts

 Configuration
 =============